 Structure matters as much as artwork.
 A sharp logo cannot compensate for weak seams or handles that pull out under load.
 A strong bag can still feel wrong if the print is poor or the proportions do not fit the merchandise.
 Customers notice both.

 The common mistake is treating all plastic bags as interchangeable.
 They are not.
 A small change in gauge, seal quality, or handle reinforcement can change how the bag carries weight and how it feels in hand.
 That difference shows up later as complaints, replacements, or reorders.
+On a typical retail program, a 10-15% thickness shift can be the difference between a reliable carry bag and one that fails after a few sharp-edged items are loaded.

 A practical spec usually includes these items: